IHS Markit: S&P Global

-On 30 November 2020, S&P Global and IHS Markit released information about a definitive all-stock deal for around $44 billion, a deal which would be the largest of the year globally, according to Dealogic data.
+On 30 November 2020, S&P Global and IHS Markit released information about a definitive all-stock deal for around $44 billion (including $4.8 billion of net debt), a deal that would be the largest of the year globally, according to Dealogic data.
 On September 9, 2021, GlobalData announced its purchase of the Pricing and Reimbursement dataset from IHS Markit.
 In December 2021, the IHS Markit announced its intention to sell Base Chemicals to News Corp for a reported $295 million as part of an effort to alleviate concerns about competitive effects.
-The purchase by S&P Global was finalized on 28 February 2022.
+The purchase by S&P Global was finalized on 28 February 2022, combining two of Wall Street's largest data providers.